-The Bonds constitute the first series of unlimited tax bonds issued by the District for the Road System.
-At an election held on May 1, 2021, voters of the District authorized a total of \$76,100,000 principal amount of unlimited tax bonds for the purpose of acquiring or constructing the Road System; \$62,200,000 principal amount of unlimited tax bonds for the purpose of acquiring and/or constructing the Utility System; \$95,125,000 principal amount of unlimited tax bonds for the purpose of refunding bonds previously issued for the Road System; and \$77,750,000 principal amount of unlimited tax bonds for the Utility System.
-Following the issuance of the Bonds, \$69,990,000 principal amount of unlimited tax bonds for the purpose of acquiring or constructing the Road System; \$62,200,000 principal amount of unlimited tax bonds for the purpose of acquiring and/or constructing the Utility System; \$95,125,000 principal amount of unlimited tax bonds for the purpose of refunding bonds previously issued for the Road System; and \$77,750,000 principal amount of unlimited tax bonds for the purpose of refunding bonds previously issued for the Utility System will remain authorized but unissued.
-According to the Engineer the remaining bonds authorized should be sufficient to fully finance the reimbursable costs to fully develop the District.
+The Utility Bonds constitute the first series of unlimited tax bonds issued by the District for the Utility System.
+The Road Bonds constitute the first series of unlimited tax bonds issued by the District for the Road System.
+At an election held within the District on May 1, 2021, voters of the District authorized the District's issuance of \$151,060,000 principal amount of unlimited tax bonds for the Utility System; \$229,560,000 principal amount of unlimited tax bonds for the Utility System; \$229,560,000 principal amount of unlimited tax bonds for the purpose of the Road System; \$226,590,000 principal amount of unlimited tax bonds for the District for the Utility System; and \$344,340,000 principal amount of unlimited tax bonds for the purpose of refunding bonds issued by the District for the District for the Road System.

+Following the issuance of the Bonds, \$141,200,000 principal amount of unlimited tax bonds for the purpose of acquiring and/or constructing the Utility System; \$225,640,000 principal amount of unlimited tax bonds for the purpose of acquiring or constructing the Road System; \$226,590,000 principal amount of unlimited tax bonds for the purpose of refunding bonds previously issued for the Utility System; and \$344,340,000 principal amount of unlimited tax bonds for the purpose of refunding bonds previously issued for the Utility System; will remain authorized but unissued.
+According to the Engineer the remaining bonds authorized will be sufficient to fully finance the reimbursable costs to fully develop the District.